BBC Sport: Sports forum

 Until 2011, the BBC Sport website hosted an online sports forum entitled 606, named after the original start-time of the radio programme – six minutes past six.
 It covered a large variety of topics which included cricket, football, rugby (league and union), tennis, athletics, motorsport and many more.
 Sporting teams usually had their own individual pages where members could post and comment on any news or topics relating to that team.
 Users accessed through an account system and could comment and rate their opinions.
-The forum was moderated by the BBC and any posts deemed to have broken the 'house rules' was not posted.
+The forum was moderated by the BBC.

 As part of the reduction in BBC Online's budget of 25%, all non-essential services that did not focus around core products were closed.
 As all posts had to be post moderated and as conversations were increasingly being done through social media websites that BBC Sport were a part of, the site was closed on 31 May 2011.